 With a focus centred around food access, food literacy, food security, and community engagement, there is undeniable value in the continued success of organizations like this one in our community.
 The Nelson Community Food Centre’s programming includes:

 - Good Food Bank, which is barrier-free and places a high value on healthy food – a refreshing departure from many other food banks on this continent.
 They aim to source all food from local farms, backyard gardens and locally-owned businesses whenever possible, and they make every effort to provide at least five fruit and/or vegetable choices each day of operation.

 - Food Skills programs, which focuses on teaching how to cook healthy and budget-friendly meals while having fun in the kitchen!

 - The Nelson Community Food Centre Garden, which focuses on urban farming, especially as a learning tool for children, youth and community members.

 - and Harvest Rescue, which gleans fresh produce from backyard gardens and from nearby farms!

 Such programs provide opportunity for Kootenay community members to have access to good food in a supportive environment as well as the chance to learn about how to grow, prepare and enjoy good food at home!

-Donate at the tills: anytime in May, you can add a donation of $2 or more to your grocery bill or you can drop cash donations in the Change for Change collection boxes at the tills.
+Donate at the tills: anytime in May, you can add a donation of $2 or more to your grocery bill.
 You can also donate online through their website here.